SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 ### Get Started with Sales Connection

-Whether you're joining an established or customised system, set up for success!
-Sales Connection is flexible and customizable, everyone uses it a little differently.<br>

-This article walks you through customizing your experience of Sales Connection.<br>

-*Note: Some of the following features have plan-based limits or are optional Sales Connection and contact your salesman to upgrade it.<br><br>

-## Plan to Use the System

 Sales Connection helps you streamline your sales processes, manage customers effectively, and enhance overall business operations.
-Follow this guide to set up your system and start using its powerful features.<br><br>
+Whether you're joining an established or customized system, set up for success!
+Sales Connection is flexible and customizable, so everyone uses it a little differently.<br>

+This guide walks you through customizing your experience of Sales Connection.<br>

+*Note: Some of the following features have plan-based limits or are optional.
+Contact your salesman to upgrade.<br><br>

 ## System Role and Permission